-4. Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)? []YES [x]NO []Don't know 5.
+4. Conservation area Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)? []YES [x]NO []Don't know 5.
 Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)? []YES [x]NO 6.
-Alterations/additions/extensions а (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)? []YES [x]NO If you have answered yes, please describe below the changes which you have made: (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work? []YES []NO If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
-If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: b Have you had replacement windows, doors, patio doors or double glazing installed in your property [x]YES []NO If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced? [x]YES []NO (ii) Did this work involve any changes to the window or door openings? []YES [x]NO (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): Please give any guarantees which you received for this work to your solicitor or estate agent.
+Alterations/additions/extensions а (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)? [x]YES []NO If you have answered yes, please describe below the changes which you have made: 2 additional bedrooms by creating an upstairs.
+Extension to the kitchen (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work? [x]YES []NO If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
+If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: b Have you had replacement windows, doors, patio doors or double glazing installed in your property [x]YES []NO If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced? [x]YES []NO (ii) Did this work involve any changes to the window or door openings? []YES [x]NO (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): Double glazing installed.
+Date not known

+Please give any guarantees which you received for this work to your solicitor or estate agent.
 7. Central heating а Is there a central heating system in your property?
 (Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom). [x]YES []NO []Partial If you have answered yes or partial - what kind of central heating is there?
 (Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
-Gas If you have answered yes, please answer the three questions below: (i) When was your central heating system or partial central heating system installed?
-No idea (ii) Do you have a maintenance contract for the central heating system? [x]YES []NO If you have answered yes, please give details of the company with which you have a maintenance contract Domestic general (iii) When was your maintenance agreement last renewed?(Please provide the month and year).
-8 June 2022 8.
-Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old? [x]YES []NO 9.
-Issues that may have affected your property а Has there been any storm, flood, fire or other structural damage to your property while you have owned it? []YES [x]NO If you have answered yes, is the damage the subject of any outstanding insurance claim? []YES []NO b Are you aware of the existence of asbestos in your property? []YES [x]NO []Don't know If you have answered yes, please give details: Services
+Gas fired If you have answered yes, please answer the three questions below: (i) When was your central heating system or partial central heating system installed?
+Not known (ii) Do you have a maintenance contract for the central heating system? []YES [x]NO If you have answered yes, please give details of the company with which you have a maintenance contract (iii) When was your maintenance agreement last renewed?(Please provide the month and year).
+8. Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old? [x]YES []NO 9.
+Issues that may have affected your property а Has there been any storm, flood, fire or other structural damage to your property while you have owned it? []YES [x]NO If you have answered yes, is the damage the subject of any outstanding insurance claim? []YES []NO b Are you aware of the existence of asbestos in your property? []YES []NO [x]Don't know If you have answered yes, please give details: Services